Jaime Walz Richey

 Jaime Walz Richey (born 1977 or 1978) is the girls basketball coach at Fort Thomas Highlands High School since 2003.
-As a player at Fort Thomas, Jaime Walz reached the final of the Sweet Sixteen during 1994.
-She was the Kentucky Miss Basketball and won a Gatorade Player of the Year during 1996.
+As a player at Fort Thomas, Jaime Walz reached the final of the Sweet Sixteen in 1994.
+She was Kentucky Miss Basketball and won a Gatorade Player of the Year in 1996.
 With her 4948 points, she held the KHSAA record in girls basketball from 1996 to 2016.
 During 2023, she remained in first for the KHSAA with 539 three-pointers and 1354 assists.

 At Western Kentucky University, Walz played in the second round during the NCAA Division I women's basketball tournament during 1998 and 2000.
 She had the most assists in two seasons, most steals for one season, and scored 1044 points overall while at the university.
 At Highlands, Walz started out as an assistant coach during the early 2000s.
 As their coach, she reached 400 victories in 2022.
 In other positions, Walz Richey has worked in business as a teacher and chair for the school.
 She was selected for the Kentucky Athletic Hall of Fame in 2008.